Beer Final Filtration for Extended Shelf Life and Maximum Freshness at Competitive Cost

-Comparing beer "sterile" filtration with pasteurization at normal level the microbial removal rate is better with membrane based beer sterile filter systems.
+Comparing beer “sterile” filtration with pasteurization at a normal level, the microbial removal rate is better with membrane-based beer sterile filter systems.

-While membranes separate bacteria and yeast from beer, the pasteurization is just inactivating the cells and leaves them in product.
-With beer sterile filtration the membrane in use is controlled by Integrity Testingbefore and after each production batch, what allows comprised documentation and traceability for each production lot.
+While membranes separate bacteria and yeast from beer pasteurization just inactivates the cells and leaves them in the product.
+With beer sterile filtration, the membrane in use is controlled by Integrity Testing before and after each production batch; this allows for documentation and traceability for each production lot.

-To learn more about Palls membrane cartridges for beer
+To learn more about Palls membrane cartridges for beer, Click Here.

 Pall innovates new products to reduce cost for beer sterile filtration on the capital and operations side.

-CFS NEO is a modular concept which allows flexible design adjustments at lowest investment cost.
+CFS NEO is a modular concept that allows flexible design adjustments at the lowest investment.

 A new cleaning process for filter cartridge regeneration was specifically developed for CFS NEO Systems.
 The cleaning process utilizes low media and cleaning chemical consumption to further reduce operating cost.

-Service life of the membranes is significantly improved, thus filtration costs outperform pasteurization even with beers with a more demanding filterability.
+The service life of the membranes is significantly improved.
+Thus filtration costs outperform pasteurization even with beers that have a more demanding filterability.